-It’s so enjoyable to enjoy a leisurely brunch on the weekend!
+A leisurely brunch on the weekend is really enjoyable!
 Take a little time to prepare my Soufflé Printemps, a light and airy springtime dish, as the name implies.

 You'll notice that most of the ingredients are acidifying, with the exception of the vegetables and herbs.
 So make sure to add an alkalizing salad or a fruit plate to balance your elegant brunch.
 Or you could start your meal with an alkalizing appetizer – even something as simple as veggies and your favorite dip or a cozy bowl of soup.

 1 cup almond milk or milk substitute of your choice

 1 clove garlic, minced